brigadecore/brigade-github-app/README.md

   - Check run
   - Issue comment (if intending to handle issue or general PR comments)
   - Pull request (if opting to create/rerequest Check suites from incoming PRs)
-  - Push (if needing to handle non-master push events, such as tag pushes)
+  - Push (if needing to handle push events, such as tag pushes)
 - Choose "Only This Account" to connect to the app.

 **Once you have submitted** you will be prompted to create a private key.
 Create